zachhannum/the-word-of-iron/manuscript/chapter_4.md

 Len brought the girl some water and asked her what her name was.
 She took one sip, responded "Mel" and then returned to her empty staring.
 Len tried to pry more out of her, but Mel simply ignored her.

-Viggo---looking for a distraction---noticed Annet, sitting across the parlor talking quietly with her father.
+Viggo—looking for a distraction—noticed Annet, sitting across the parlor talking quietly with her father.
 She was only slightly younger than him, he guessed.
 She was also beautiful.
 The though was probably innapropriate, considering their situation, but the thought barged into his mind, without regard for social propriety.
 Given her father's looks, her beauty surprised him.
 She was, in fact, taller than her father, and had none of his stocky features.
 Her lively green eyes were their only shared feature.
 With a start, he realized that she was staring back at him with a discerning look.
 He pulled his gaze away, scratching the back of his head sheepishly.

 After an hour of waiting, Len left to investigate the situation top-side.
 She returned a few minutes later to give the all clear.
 The bombardment had stopped.

 Together, they made their way back upstairs.
 The girl stuck close to Viggo.
 Although she hadn't said a single word to him, it seemed that she considered him her guardian for the time being.
 Her eyes were still fixed wide with perpetual shock.
-Dirt---or maybe it was soot---smudged her face.
+Dirt—or maybe it was soot—smudged her face.
 She did manage to hold on to his hand, though, as he guided her.

 "I can take her from here," Len said as they came to the front entrance.
 "She said her name was Mel.
 I think her parents run the smithy down the street."